Home > Research > Research Areas > Quantum Engineering Science & Technology Research

 Inside the Quantum Research Institute

-Mack Kira, co-director of the Quantum Research Institute with Steven Cundiff, is ready to take Michigan’s quantum activities to the next level.
+Mack Kira, co-director of the Quantum Research Institute with Steven Cundiff, is taking Michigan’s quantum activities to the next level.

 New undergraduate courses prepare students for the Second Quantum Revolution